NYC Guide for Soccer-Loving Teens

 If there’s one thing footy fans can’t get enough of, it’s soccer jerseys.
 Pick up a new kit at any of these shops and show your pride for club or country.

-Official U.S. Soccer Store presented by Visa at Grand Central Terminal
+U.S. Soccer Store at Grand Central

-Grand Central - U.S. Soccer Store, 89 E 42nd Street, New York, NY 11001
+Grand Central - FIFA store, 89 E 42nd Street, New York, NY 11001

 Pele Soccer retail store viewing screen